Over 60 tons of ground beef recalled - NewsBreak

 ( WKBN ) — Approximately 120,872 pounds of ground beef products have been recalled due to possible E. coli contamination.

-According to the U.S. Department of Agriculture’s website, Lakeside Refrigerated Services, of Swedesboro, New Jersey, announced Monday that it is recalling the beef after the problem was discovered during routine testing of imported products produced from Feb.
-1 through April 8.Two shot, injured at Youngstown gas station

-The affected products have the establishment number “EST. 46841” inside the USDA mark of inspection.
-These items were shipped to retail locations nationwide.

 Most people infected with the bacteria develop bloody diarrhea and vomiting.
 The infection is usually diagnosed by testing a stool sample.
-Vigorous rehydration and other supportive care methods are the usual treatment, though antibiotic treatment is generally not recommended.Local officer accused of impersonating U.S. Marshal
+Vigorous rehydration and other supportive care methods are the usual treatment, though antibiotic treatment is generally not recommended.Pre-packaged Whole Foods meal recalled due to potential listeria contamination

 Most people recover within a week, but in rare cases, some do develop a more severe infection.